 About two-thirds of the production of Maple lumber comes from the Great Lake States and the Middle Atlantic States.

-The Maple tree heartwood is usually light reddish brown and can sometimes be considerably darker since no two trees figure is alike.
+The Maple tree heartwood is usually light reddish brown and can sometimes be considerably darker since no two tree figures are alike.

-Hard maple characteristics are a fine and uniform texture as well as being heavy, very strong, resistant to shock and hard and stiff.
+Hard maple characteristics are a fine and uniform texture as well as heavy, strong, resistant to shock, hard and stiff.

 While the grain of sugar maple is often straight, for furniture or novelty items birdseye, curly, or fiddleback grain is often selected.

 A large proportion of hard maple is used in furniture making, cabinets, cutting boards and blocks, handles and billiard cues as well as flooring for gymnasium floors, dance floors and bowling alleys.

 Soft maple includes silver maple, red maple, boxelder and bigleaf maple.